pandas-dev/pandas-release/windows.md

 docker run -it --env TAG=v1.0.5 --name=pandas-release -v pandas-release:/pandas-release pandas-release /bin/bash
 ```

-the docker container should be now be running
+the Docker release container should be now be running

 make sure the repos are up-to-date
 TODO: also make sure conda environment is up-to-date and pandas-release repo is up-to-date if
-re-using an older Docker image (maybe need another script in Makefile)
+re-using an older Docker image
-NOTE: safer to build new image if not on metered or slow internet connection.

 ```
 make update-repos